TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          the Frontend in :ts:`page.includeJS` and the like together.
 Does not work on files, which are referenced in :ts:`page.headerData`.

+         If all files to be concatenated are marked with the async flag, the async attribute is assigned to the script tag.

          TYPO3 comes with a built-in concatenation handler, but you can also register your own one using :php:`$GLOBALS['TYPO3_CONF_VARS']['FE']['jsConcatenateHandler']`.